TimoKats/Redex/README.md

 pip3 install python-redex
 ```

-Next, importing redex is suggested to do as follows.
+Next, importing Redex can be done as follows.

 ```python
 import redex as rd